arielchuri/autozinefier/croak.md

 <section markdown="1" class="">
 ## **Barbarian**

+A Warrior with no mighty deed and a natural AC bonus that is modified by the Armor Check penalty.
+Berserker mode adds a random element and removes some player agency.
+The barbarian’s, action dice, and fort save is slightly better than the warrior while the will save and attack bonus are decreased.

 **Hit points:** 1d12 hit points per level

 **Weapon training:** A barbarian is trained in the use of these weapons: